-If the Council undertakes a Restricted Tender it uses the Crown Commercial Services Standard Selection Questionnaire (SQ).
-The SQ is a three-part document designed to allow tendering authorities to establish a shortlist of skilled experienced companies to invite to submit a tender.
+If the Council undertakes an above threshold exercise, it uses the national Procurement Standard Questionnaire (PSQ).
+The PSQ is a three-part document designed to allow tendering authorities to establish a shortlist of skilled experienced companies to invite to submit a tender.